jtrajano/sproutexam/Sprout.Exam.WebApp/ClientApp/README.md

 4. Employee Type also could be a part of config maintenance table.
 5. There should be a table for recording the computed salary.
 An option to record with corresponding month should be available.
 6. Admin / Employee roles should be added.
 Employee for viewing and Admin for editing.
+7. Improve aesthetics.
+Alert prompts and the overall look of the grid.